inclusive-design/snow-theme/README.md

 1. Ensure the above requirements are met.
 2. Copy this theme into a sub-directory in your Wordpress `themes` directory.
-3. Activate the `BIG IDeA` theme.
+3. Activate the `SNOW` theme.

 # Content Structure

-The structure of the content for the BIG IDeA site follows the content structure outlined in the wp-a11y theme.
+The structure of the content for the SNOW site follows the content structure outlined in the wp-a11y theme.

 See: [wp-a11y Theme Readme](https://github.com/jhung/wp-a11y-theme/blob/foundation/README.md)

 # About

-The BIG IDeA theme is created and maintained by the [FLOE Project](http://www.floeproject.org/).
+The SNOW theme is created and maintained by the [FLOE Project](http://www.floeproject.org/).